“Yonan is one of the most gifted violinists of his generation.” Ruggiero Ricci

 In 2000 he was awarded a full Scholarship by the DAAD-German Academic Exchange Program to pursue postgraduate studies with Dorothy DeLay at the Juiliard School, New York and at Northwestern University Chicago with Profs.Roland and Almita Vamos.

-He received further artistic impulses in masterclasses and private studies with Ruggiero Ricci (Salzburg) , Christoph Poppen (Berlin) , Alice Schoenfeld (Los Angeles) , Saschko Gawriloff (Baden-Baden).
+He received further artistic impulses in masterclasses and private studies with Ruggiero Ricci (Salzburg), Saschko Gawriloff (Baden-Baden), Christoph Poppen (Berlin) and with Alice Schoenfeld (Los Angeles)

-David Yonan is the Founder and Artistic Director of the Fine Arts Music Society Chicago and International FAMS Festival, which is now in its 14th season, as well as Director of the Adiana Strings Academy.
+David Yonan is the Founder and Artistic Director of the Fine Arts Music Society Chicago and International FAMS Festival, which is now in its 14th season, as well as the International Music-and Culture Festival Uckermark, Germany and DIALOGOS Concerts Berlin Germany since 2017.

-This biography is to be reproduced without any changes, omissions or additions, unless expressively authorised by the artist management.
+This biography is to be reproduced without any changes, omissions or additions, unless expressively authorized by the artist management.